Baraaalaj/MathQuizApp/README.md

 # ➕ Math Quiz App

-تطبيق أندرويد تعليمي وتفاعلي لتحدي مهارات المستخدم في الرياضيات. يحتوي على ثلاث مستويات مختلفة من الأسئلة: **سهل، متوسط، وصعب**، مع نظام توقيت لكل سؤال، ونتائج مفصلة في نهاية الاختبار.
+An educational and interactive Android application designed to challenge users’ math skills.
+The app offers three difficulty levels — **Easy, Medium, and Hard** — with a countdown timer for each question and detailed results at the end of the quiz.

+---

-## 🎯 الميزات
+## 🎯 Features

-- 🧠 ثلاث مستويات من الأسئلة:
+- 🧠 Three levels of questions:
-  - سهل
+  - Easy
-  - متوسط
+  - Medium
-  - صعب
+  - Hard
-- ⏱️ توقيت محدد لكل سؤال لزيادة التحدي
-- ✅ عرض جميع الأسئلة مع الإجابات الصحيحة بعد انتهاء الاختبار
-- 📊 حساب النتيجة النهائية وإظهارها للمستخدم
+- ⏱️ Countdown timer for each question to increase challenge
+- ✅ Review all questions with correct answers after finishing the quiz
+- 📊 Final score calculation and display
-- 🎨 واجهة استخدام بسيطة وسهلة التفاعل
+- 🎨 Simple and user-friendly interface
-- 📱 متوافق مع أجهزة Android
+- 📱 Compatible with Android devices

+---

-## 📸 صور من التطبيق
+## 📸 Screenshots

-> بعد رفع الصور داخل مجلد `screenshots`، استخدم الروابط التالية:
+> After uploading your screenshots inside the `screenshots` folder, use the following paths:

 ![Home Screen](screenshots/home.png)
 ![Quiz Screen](screenshots/quiz.png)
 ![Result Screen](screenshots/result.png)

+---

-## ⚙️ التقنيات المستخدمة
+## ⚙️ Tech Stack

-- **Kotlin** – اللغة الأساسية للتطوير
+- **Kotlin** – main programming language
 - **Android SDK**
-- **ViewBinding** – لربط الواجهة بالكود
+- **ViewBinding** – to bind UI with code
-- **Material Design Components** – لتصميم واجهة المستخدم
+- **Material Design Components** – for a modern UI
-- **CountDownTimer** – لإدارة الوقت في الأسئلة
+- **CountDownTimer** – for managing quiz timing

+---

-## 🚀 طريقة التشغيل
+## 🚀 Getting Started

-1. افتح المشروع باستخدام Android Studio
-2. تأكد من إعداد مكتبة `libs.versions.toml` بشكل صحيح
-3. شغّل التطبيق على المحاكي أو جهاز Android حقيقي
+1. Open the project in **Android Studio**
+2. Ensure your `libs.versions.toml` is set up correctly
+3. Run the app on an emulator or a real Android device

+---

-## 📦 حالة المشروع
+## 📦 Project Status

-المشروع جاهز ويعمل بكفاءة، مع خطط مستقبلية لإضافة ميزات مثل:

-- 🔍 مراجعة الإجابات بعد كل سؤال
+The app is **fully functional**, with future plans to add:

+- 🔍 Answer review after each question
-- 🏆 حفظ أعلى النتائج
+- 🏆 High-score saving system
-- 🌐 مشاركة النتيجة عبر وسائل التواصل
+- 🌐 Share results on social media
-- 📈 تحليل الأداء حسب المستوى
+- 📈 Performance analysis by difficulty level

+---

-## 🤝 المساهمة
+## 🤝 Contribution

-إذا كنت مهتمًا بتطوير التطبيق أو إضافة ميزات جديدة، لا تتردد في فتح Pull Request أو إنشاء Issue. كل مساهمة مرحب بها!
+Contributions are welcome!
+If you’d like to improve the app or add new features:
+- Open a **Pull Request**
+- Or create an **Issue**

+Every contribution is highly appreciated 💙

+---